leelabsg/KOGOworkshop/README.md

 <pre>
 <code>
-./plink2 --bfile saige_example --recode vcf id-paste=iid --out saige_example
+./plink2 --bfile saige_example --recode vcf id-paste=iid --out practice

-bgzip saige_example.vcf
+bgzip practice.vcf

-tabix -p vcf saige_example.vcf.gz
+tabix -p vcf practice.vcf.gz
 </code>
 </pre>

-Installation of bgzip and tabix can be done with command 'conda install -c bioconda tabix' (conda environment) or 'apt-get install tabix'
+Installation of bgzip and tabix can be done with command 'conda install -c bioconda tabix' (conda environment) or 'apt-get install tabix' or follow the instructions in http://www.htslib.org/download/ (Download htslib)

 5. Running SAIGE - fitting null GLMM nohup command makes the process run in the background so that you can work in other processes.